 You can also save the remaining hot dogs for another time, that's what I usually do and they taste fine!

-It’s actually the perfect recipe to make during this time when everyone is at home thanks to the Coronavirus.
-So I hope you find it helpful!
+It's actually the perfect recipe to make during this time when everyone is at home thanks to the Coronavirus.
+So I hope you enjoy my Hong Kong macaroni tomato soup recipe!

-Why is this dish called Hong Kong Tomato Macaroni Soup?
+Why is this dish called Hong Kong style tomato macaroni soup?

 In Hong Kong, this is actually a popular breakfast or brunch meal.
 You'll see it eaten often at HK cafes as it's usually on the menu.
 You can even find many HK style cafes in Ontario, Canada especially in Markham or Richmond Hill.